 Angle bisector in geometry refers to a line that splits an angle into two equal angles.
 Bisector means the thing that bisects a shape or an object into two equal parts.
 If we draw a ray that bisects an angle into two equal parts of the same measure, then it is called an angle bisector.

-Before talking about an angle bisector, let us quickly recall the types of angles.
-Depending on the inclination between the two arms, an angle may be acute (less than 90-degrees, say 60-degree angle), obtuse (more than 90-degrees) or right angle (exactly 90-degrees).
-Constructing angles is an important part of geometry as this knowledge is extended for construction of other geometric figures as well, primarily the triangles.
+Before talking about an angle bisector, let us quickly recall the different types of angles in mathematics.
+Depending on the inclination between the two arms, an angle may be acute (less than 90-degrees, like 60-degree angle), obtuse (more than 90-degrees) or right angle (exactly 90-degrees).
+Constructing angles is an important part of geometry as this knowledge is extended for the construction of other geometric figures as well, primarily the triangles.
 A number of angles can be constructed simply by bisecting some common angles.

 What is an Angle Bisector?

 An angle bisector or the bisector of an angle is a ray that divides an angle into two equal parts.
 For example, if a ray KM divides an angle of 60 degrees into two equal parts, then each measure will be equal to 30 degrees.

 Every angle has an angle bisector.
 It is also the line of symmetry between the two arms of an angle, the construction of which enables you to construct smaller angles.
 Say you are required to construct a 30° angle.
 This can be performed by creating a 60° angle and then bisecting it.
 Similarly, 90-degree, 45-degree, 15-degree and other angles are constructed using the concept of an angle bisector.